rajdakin/maze/README.md

 # Notes
 1. To play a real level, write a whole number > 0
 2. To play a test level, write a whole number < 0
+- If you want to change the size of the map, change the `{width, height}` values in [config.lua@line24](config.lua#L24)
+- If you have a taller or smaller screen than me, and that the instructions you give doesn't print on the following line of the last instruction, change the `mapYoffset` value in [config.lua@line25](config.lua#L25)
 - Every build is tested on xterm, and should work on rxvt.
 To have the best render if you don't use these, test if your terminal accepts the following (Lua-style) escape codes:
   1. Bold: \27[01m
   2. Faint: \27[02m